BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ![The costs of this platform, where v3 was deployed in mid-November 2020](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/aws-cost-explorer-oct-to-dec-2020.png)
 <center><i>The costs of this platform, where v3 was deployed in mid-November 2020</i></center>

+We can see on the picture above that the EC2-other costs (in orange) have disappeared in December.

 The work on version 3 began shortly after the start of our cloud migration.
 We were still migrating on-prem to the cloud when we put V3 on prod.
 That’s why you can see all costs have increased from October to December: we’ve doubled the number of viewers during the period.